Arthur St. Clair: Army commander

-In March 1791, St. Clair succeeded Harmar as commander of the United States Army and was commissioned as a major general.
-He personally led a punitive expedition involving two Regular Army regiments and some militia.
-In October 1791 as an advance post for his campaign, Fort Jefferson (Ohio) was built under the direction of General Arthur St. Clair.
-Located in present-day Darke County in far western Ohio, the fort was built of wood and intended primarily as a supply depot; accordingly, it was originally named Fort Deposit.
+In March 1791, St. Clair succeeded the disgraced Harmar as Senior Officer of the new United States Army and was restored to his previous rank of major general.
+He personally led a punitive expedition, this time with two full Army regiments and a large contingent of militia.
+St. Clair had far more experience commanding troops than Harmar and his force was properly supplied and organized; unfortunately, like Harmar, St. Clair was also devoid of any practical experience in frontier warfare and generally dismissive of the Indians as fighters.
+In October 1791, he ordered the construction of Fort Jefferson to serve as the advance post for his campaign.
+Located in present-day Darke County in far western Ohio, the fort was built of wood and intended primarily as a supply depot; accordingly, it was originally named "Fort Deposit".